2023 Solar Incentives Guide for Rohnert Park, CA - Tax Credits & Rebates

 EcoWatch's Rohnert Park, CA Solar Incentives FAQs

-You should plan to talk to someone from the company that installed your solar system — or reach out to a local Rohnert Park solar installer — to better understand which incentives you might qualify for.
+An excellent idea would be to talk to the company that installed your system – or get in touch with a local Rohnert Park solar installer — to clarify which incentives you might qualify for.
 If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
-Make sure you talk through your ideas with your local Rohnert Park solar installation expert.
-They can help you as you plan for your project and educate you on the various incentives that you will or won't qualify for.
+Make sure you discuss your ideas with your local Rohnert Park solar installation expert.
+They can help you as you plan for your project and give you an understanding of various incentives that you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.